rbiancosilva/spreadsheet-filtering/README.md

 Run the script once to authorize it to access your Google Sheets, Gmail, and other required services.

-For further help you can also watch the setup video:<br>
+For further help, you can also watch the setup video:<br>
 [![Watch the setup video](thumbnail-link)](video-link)

 ## Demonstration video